nionio6915/Euclid_Probe/README.md

        G92 Z0.2       ; se the Z axis to be the value of the feeler gauge, 0.2 in this example
        ```

- 5. Manually execute your deployprobe.g macro to pick up the probe.
-Move the carriage back to the spot you were at before.
-      ```
-      M401 P0
-      G12 X100 Y100
-      ````

- 7. Use a single probe commant to report the probe position when it triggers.
+ 5. Use a single probe command to report the probe position when it triggers.
 Pay attention to the G-code options so at to no reset the Z or probe height.
       ```
       G30 S-1          ; Probe the bed at the current XY position.
 When the probe is triggered ; do not adjust the Z coordinate, just report the machine height at which the probe was triggered.
       ```
     That reported value is the best starting point to set your Z-probe offset for your system!
-You wil have to fine tune this a bit either by redoing the prpcedure hot, or using baby-stepping when you print.
+You will have to fine tune this a bit either by redoing the procedure hot, or using baby-stepping when you print.
 I find its easier to print a single 0.45mm wide perimeter, 0.3mm high around the bed and measure it to finally adjust the Z probe height.
+Add or subtract the adjustment value to your probe height in G31.
+Larger offsets move the nozzle position AWAY from the bed,  smaller move it CLOSER.

- 8. You can reprobe the SAME spot a few times and average the values: G30 S-1 for example in RRF to probe and report the trigger height.
+ 6. You can reprobe the SAME spot a few times and average the values: G30 S-1 for example in RRF to probe and report the trigger height.
 The result is the Z probe offset value to use in your config.
 In this next example line, 2.956
        ```
        G31 ...Z2.956
        ```